sathyanarayanat/NASSCOM-VSD-SOC-DESIGN-AND-PLANNING/README.md

 Flop ratio = number of d-flipflops / Total number of cells = 1613/14876 = 0.10842969 .

-## Day 2 - Good floorplan and vs Bad floorplan and Itroduction to library cells
+## Part 2 - Good floorplan and vs Bad floorplan and Itroduction to library cells

 ### Chip floor planning considerations